 Do you have a pile of papers on the kitchen table, the bedroom desk, and two or three more on kitchen counters?
 You’ll have to conquer this mountain before you can begin to maintain paper organization.
 Put “paper clean up” on a date/time in your calendar when it’s convenient.
 On that day – take all the papers you want to go through and put them in one pile on a table.
 Go through each one, making a decision on it.
 Put them in categories like above: trash, shred, pay, file, and action.
 Don’t let papers pile up, keep up with your emails, and open your mail daily.

-When you conquer these few things, paper organization is at your fingertips!
+In conclusion, when you conquer these few things, paper organization is at your fingertips!
 If you’d like assistance with your paperwork, please contact us!